taurus-org/taurus/doc/source/devel/overview/overview.rst

 Sardana server (:term:`SDS`)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The sardana server consists of a sardana tango device server (:term:`SDS`).
+The sardana server consists of a sardana tango device server (:term:`SDS`)
+running a sardana kernel engine.
 This server runs as an :term:`OS` :term:`daemon`.
 Once configured, this server
 acts as a container of device objects which can be accessed by the outside
 world as *tango device objects*.